TRANSPORTATION POLICY (COVID-19)

 As the fall 2020 semester begins, college-sponsored student-related transportation deemed critical or curricular in nature (e.g., transportation to medical appointments and local stores for groceries and personal supplies, shuttles to/from hotel, course-related field trips, etc.) will be permitted.
 Faculty planning off-campus field trips related to their course should have an alternative plan in place should there come a point when it is necessary to suspend off-campus trips.
-All other college-sponsored off-campus travel and transportation (e.g., student club and organization trips, Office of Campus Life sponsored trips, travel to off-campus athletic facilities) will not be allowed until the college determines it is safe to do so based on a variety of public health criteria, including the number of COVID-19 cases at the college.
+All other college-sponsored off-campus travel and transportation (e.g., student club and organization trips, Office of Campus Life sponsored trips, travel to off-campus athletic facilities) will be permitted on a case-by-case basis as determined by the respective academic or administrative department.

 Policies Governing Student-Related Transportation

 - All college-sponsored, off-campus, student-related travel and vehicle rentals must be pre-approved by the respective administrative or academic department (e.g., student clubs and organizations require pre-approval from the Office of Campus Life, athletic teams require pre-approval from the Department of Athletics, class trips need pre-approval from an academic department).
 Vehicles rented without pre-approval will not be paid for with college funds.

 - Transportation of any individual with a confirmed or suspected case of COVID-19 to a medical appointment will be done by the Department of Campus Safety, following specific COVID-19 protocols as determined by Bates Health Services in conjunction with Central Maine Medical Center.
 One vehicle has been designated for medical transportation for students suspected of having COVID-19.